pauliacomi/pauliacomi.github.com/index.md

 My current research focuses on the study of porous materials for gas adsorption and separation.
-In particular I am interested in how flexible metal-organic frameworks react to external stimuli such as pressure, temperature and guests.
-To this end, I am working in the [DAMP](https://www.icgm.fr/damp) team at the Institut Charles Gerhard Montpellier, with an ANR-funded [project](https://anr.fr/Project-ANR-17-CE29-0003) characterizing the interplay between mechanical pressure and adsorption in porous materials.
+In particular I am interested in how flexible metal-organic frameworks react to external stimuli such as pressure, temperature and adsorbed guests.
+To this end, I am working in the [DAMP](https://www.icgm.fr/damp) team at the Institut Charles Gerhard Montpellier, under an ANR-funded [project](https://anr.fr/Project-ANR-17-CE29-0003) to characterize the interplay between mechanical pressure and adsorption in porous materials.

 Previously I was studying [adsorption-induced flexibility](http://www.anr.fr/Project-ANR-17-CE08-0048) using calorimetric techniques in the EnAP team in [MADIREL](http://madirel.univ-amu.fr/node/99),